Cognex (CGNX) Q3 2017 Results - Earnings Call Transcript

 Richard Eastman - Robert W. Baird & Co., Inc.

 Sorry.
 Sorry.
 Yeah, just have one question for John and I kind of hate to ask this but I'm going to do it anyway.
-On page 26 of the Q (53:25), when you talk about the revenue for the quarter, there's a disclosure that speaks to Europe's growth rate exclusive of the timing of the large order – customer, because between the quarters.
+On page 26 of the Q, when you talk about the revenue for the quarter, there's a disclosure that speaks to Europe's growth rate exclusive of the timing of the large order – customer, because between the quarters.
 But is my interpretation of that, that – is that the correct interpretation?
 If I take out the large customer and I look at Europe, Europe was up 36% all else, year-to-date.
 Is that the right interpretation of that?

 John J. Curran - Cognex Corp.